 What types of orders are there?
 How long do they last?

-You can request this type of order when you need immediate protection and the court is closed.
+You can request an emergency protection from abuse order from a local law enforcement officer when you need immediate protection and the court is closed.
+The order would be signed by a district court judge who is on call.
 The judge must believe there is an immediate and present danger of abuse to you or your minor child.
-Since the emergency order is valid only until 5pm on the next day that the courthouse is open, you can apply for a protection from abuse order at the courthouse on that day (the next day that it is open).1
+The emergency order is valid only until 5 pm on the next business day that the courthouse is open.
+You can then apply for a protection from abuse order at the courthouse before it expires.1

 2 Kan.
 Stat. § 60-3106